paulbradshaw/MED7373-Data-Journalism/api/readme.md

 * An [introduction to the JSON format and how to grab items from within it](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/api/jsonintro.md)
 * An [R Markdown file explaining how to work with an API in R](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/api/usingpostcodesapi.Rmd)
 * A [tutorial on fetching data from an API in JavaScript using jQuery](https://github.com/paulbradshaw/MED7373-Data-Journalism/blob/master/api/javascriptapi.md)
+* You might also want to try [this guide to JSON including exercise](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/JSON) at MDN